Academic Advising FAQs

-The first Math class you take at Harper College is determined by your ACT score or by your score on the Compass Placement Test administered in the Assessment and Testing Center.
+The first math class you take at Harper College is determined by your ACT score or by your score on the ALEKS Placement Test administered in the Assessment and Testing Center.
 Testing is available on a walk-in basis.
-If you have transfer credit from another school in college level Math, you can bring your transcript to the Testing Office for a waiver of the test.
-Different majors require different kinds of Math; the Math class you take also depends on which school (or schools) to which you would like to transfer.
-See a counselor or call one of the offices listed above-sometimes this question can be answered over the phone.
+If you have transfer credit from another school in college level math, you can bring your transcript to the Testing Office for a waiver of the test.
+Different majors require different kinds of math.
+The math class you take also depends on which school (or schools) to which you would like to transfer.
+See a counselor or call one of the offices listed above.
+Sometimes this question can be answered over the phone.

 How do I know which courses transfer?

-It is best to talk to a counselor about transferring courses to a specific College/ University, as well as major requirements.
-We have transfer guides for many Illinois Colleges/ Universities.
+It is best to talk to a counselor about transferring courses to a specific college/university, as well as major requirements.
+We have transfer guides for many Illinois colleges and universities.
 You can obtain them at any one of the Counseling and Advising Centers.
 This and other transfer information is also available online.
 However, this information is not a substitute for meeting with a counselor.For example, it is best to talk to a counselor since the courses listed on the transfer guide may not be the only courses that transfer.

 Your counselor can also help you explore the "pros and cons" of your decision.
 Dropping a class may impact your financial aid or athletic eligibility.
 Check with those departments or a counselor before dropping a class.

 If a class is full, you must get permission from the instructor to register for it.
 It is really up to the instructor to decide if he or she can accommodate you.
 Sometimes there are other factors to consider, such as the number of possible seats in the classroom, or the availability of lab space or equipment (i.e. science or computer classes).
 It is important to have a back-up plan.